 Back to the Top

 Interested in getting in some serious golfing practice on a variety of golf settings?
 Southernmost Illinois is the place to visit!
-Within 1 hour of Hidden Lake Bed & Breakfast, and several within 30 minutes, are nine 18-hole golf courses offering a variety of challenges to golfers of all skill levels.
+Within 1 hour of Hidden Lake, and several within 30 minutes, are nine 18-hole golf courses offering a variety of challenges to golfers of all skill levels.
 All offer winter golf so extend your golf season - come enjoy our warmer temperatures and terrific golfing opportunities!
 After golfing, head out to visit some of the area wineries.
 Stone Creek Golf Course is within minutes of Owl Creek, Winghill and at bit further out, Blue Sky Winery.

 Exploring Area Antique & Novelty Shops